devflux25/python-gui-calculator/README.md

 Usage
 Click buttons or type numbers/operators (if keyboard support is added)

-Press = to evaluate the expression
+Press Calulate to evaluate the expression

 Use C/AC to clear the display and CE to clear the last entry (if present)